horseshoe/horseshoe/README.md

 Streaming reductions (`{{ sum = 0; values #< value -> sum = sum + value }}`) allow a stream to be reduced to a single value.
 The result of the last iteration is the result of the operator.

 ## Docker Image
 The Horseshoe docker image executes the runner using the given run arguments.
-Files can be mounted into the container using the `/data` volume.
+Files can be mounted into the container using the `--volume` option.
 For example, `docker run -v ~/horseshoe_data:/data horseshoe/horseshoe /data/input.U -o /data/output.cxx` reads the file `~/horseshoe_data/input.U` and writes the results to the file `~/horseshoe_data/output.cxx`.